The siege of Tobruk from April to December 1941.

 Apart from any question, the existence of Tobruk counted upon the port being held in condition as well as the continuation of supplies along the tenuous sea-lane making it from Egypt.
 Almost nothing useful to the existence of a garrison was native to Tobruk aside from the shelter provided by the natural caves.
-All the things needed to be shipped in from Egypt; and Rommel, understanding this, focused practically just as much on neutralising the port and disturbing the sea life-line as he did on organising a landward attack.
+All the things needed to be shipped in from Egypt; and Rommel, understanding this, focused practically just as much on neutralizing the port and disturbing the sea life-line as he did on organizing a landward attack.

 Since the times of Wavell’s offensive the British military in Cyrenaica had been supported and supplied from the Mediterranean by vessels from the Inshore Squadron, a heterogeneous fleet containing everything from a destroyer to a monitor, sloop, gunboat, trawler, sponge-fisher, or lighter.

-In Tobruk’s most dangerous time, these vessels, reinforced sometimes by the Mediterranean Fleet, as much as possible protected by fighter aircraft, on a regular basis braved the hazards of mines, shells, bombs, and torpedoes to transport soldiers, equipments, supplies and water, along side enemy-held coastline to the besieged Tobruk.
+In Tobruk’s most dangerous time, these vessels, sometimes reinforced by the Mediterranean Fleet, as much as possible protected by fighter aircraft, on a regular basis braved the hazards of mines, shells, bombs, and torpedoes to transport soldiers, equipments, supplies and water, alongside enemy-held coastline to the besieged Tobruk.